-City of Fairfield offices will be closed for Labor Day on Monday, September 1
+City of Fairfield offices will be closed for Good Friday on Friday, April 3

 The crime of burglary can be a traumatic event.
 The anxiety that is associated with an intrusion into your home often outweighs the cost of any lost property.
 There is little comfort to the victims even when their property is recovered or the intruder is arrested.